smilesun/smilesun.github.io/_pages/about.md

   - /about.html
 ---

-With expertise in Bayes statistics, causality, software engineering, reinforcement learning, optimization and control theory, my research goal is to bridge the above different disciplines for precision medicine.
+With expertise in Bayes statistics, causality, software engineering, reinforcement learning, optimization and control theory, my research goal is to bridge the above different disciplines for data driven control and decision for precision medicine.

 To achieve this, I have dipped into the following research activities: